Uwaberagiramata/plsql-window-functions-giramata-sheilla/README.md

 example row: (3001, 1001, 2001, '2024-01-15', 25000)

  Insights:

- Sales are generally trending upward, though there are a few months that drop.

 Running maximum indicates  months with great performance; running minimum indicates months with poor performance.